 Notes from Day 2 of "A Walk" Lagos;

 "As soon as you experience thoughts emotions or actions in a tract of land you find you’re in a landscape” Gibson 2002

 Today I’m thinking about -scape. - Scape refers to a wide view of a place.
 A “scape” is also another word for a flower stalk that arises from the surface of the soil.

 A scape is also “the shaft of an animal part such as an antenna or feather”

 Light-scapes -Scapes, -Scapes all on top of each other.

 Day 2: The secret life of plants #awalkseries #awalkserieslagos

-“A Walk” presents stills, moving images and a collection of three dimensional objects from found things I pick up on my path.
+“A Walk” is a conceptual psycho-geographical survey that visually maps the interior and external environment that I traverse to produce a non-traditional narrative.
+A narrative mechanism that is mobile, interactive and open-ended.
+A continuous and transient space with no beginning, middle or end, that yields stills, moving images and an assemblage of three dimensional objects from found things I pick up on my “path”.
 Found things could be sound, it could be video, it could be torn discarded material, a stick or a leaf.

 The images here are from Walks that took place in Lagos, 2018.

-Lagos, Nigeria, October 25 - Nov 4, 2018 Photographs, drawings, sculptures, installation The project was supported by an Open Society Foundation Moving Walls grant.
+Lagos, Nigeria, October 25 - Nov 4, 2018 Photographs, drawings, sculptures, installation This ongoing project was supported by an Open Society Foundation Moving Walls grant.